 Tax benefits: Many governments and local authorities provide tax credits for utilizing energy star rated appliances and products such as doors, windows, insulation, metal roofs as well as sustainable sourced products.

 Decreased monthly utility and maintenance costs: Residential heating and cooling alone make up 20% of the yearly energy use.
+By

-Reducing carbon footprint: Energy efficient homes reduce your dependence on traditional energy sources as they produce most or some of their energy needs through alternative sources like wind, sun, biomass and geothermal energy.
+Reducing carbon footprint: Energy efficient homes reduce your dependence on traditional energy sources as they produce or most some of their energy needs through alternative sources like wind, sun, biomass and geothermal energy.

 Tips for incorporating energy efficiency strategies.
 Some ideas to consider are as follows:

-Water Consumption – Using low-flow fixtures and high efficiency appliances such as dishwashers and washer can help conserve water.
+Water Consumption – Using use low-flow fixtures and high efficiency appliances such as dishwashers and washer can help conserve water.